Francesc-Muyas/RnaMosaicMutationFinder/README.md

 Once matrixes per individual are created, they must be merged taking into account the column order (R function `rbind.fill` from `plyr` package)

+* Step 4.
+3D-Matrix: Filtering

+Once Multi-tissue, multi-individual matrix is created, you can filter it for germline variants, editing sites and systematic/recurrent errors using the R script `Matrix_filtering.r`.
+This script have some requirements:

+    * Collapsed tsv file with all counts of variants analysed (if you want to save memory, you can filter this file with ALT_COUNT > 3 in the proper column in the collapsed tsv file.
+    * Multi-tissue, multi-individual matrix obtained previously in Step 3.
+    * Random forest object found in source/RandomForest_model.rds.
+    * Bed file with blacklisted genes obtained from Fajardo et al. (source/ blacklist.bed)
+    * Systematic errors (ABB) and editing sites bed file described in literature (source/ systematic_editing.bed.gz, necessary to be unzip for the script)